Rimutaka Incline Railway Heritage Trust: Locomotives

 Parts for NZR WB class locomotives 292 & 299 have been acquired by the Trust where there are being restored to working order.

 NZR TR class No. 937 Diesel shunting locomotive has been acquired from KiwiRail and, having been restored, is used for shunting and construction duties.

 NZR AB class No.745 North British built Pacific locomotive, makers No. 22880 of 1922.
 The locomotive was involved in a washout accident on 16 July 1956 and plummeted 50 feet, while hauling a full load of freight from Wanganui to New Plymouth.
 Both crew survived.
-Too expensive to recover it remained in situ built into the embankment at Hawera.
+Too expensive to recover it remained in situ built into the embankment at Hāwera.
 The engine lay undisturbed until November 2001, when it was purchased for $1 by the Hooterville Heritage Trust, and in 2002 salvage work began after 46 years underground.
 The raised wreck minus tender was taken to Waitara.
 In 2007, The Taranaki Flyer Society Inc. was formed and AB745 was transported to its new home at the old railway goods shed at Stratford, where it was being restored.
 Lack of funds and the loss of the Stratford old railway goods shed led to the Society asking for expressions of interest in the locomotive.
 The Rimutaka Incline Railway Heritage Trust's proposal was accepted and it was moved to Maymorn in October 2013.

 Two replica NZR H class "Fell" locomotives will be commissioned by the Trust to operate the incline section of their line for stage 3 of the project.